yvetteveve/triangle-/README.md

 Example: 3,3,5
 program should return isosceles.

-*if no sides are equal
+*If no sides are equal
 Example:12,13,14
 program should return scalene triangle